What is Depreciation Rate?

 Some of the disadvantages are given below:

-- Companies try to charge more d. rate to assets to avoid taxes.
-As depreciation is treated as an expense, so greater the expense lesser the taxable amount.
+- Companies try to charge more depreciation rates to assets to avoid taxes.
+As it treats as an expense, the greater the expense, the less the taxable amount.

-- Depreciation is a non-cash expense.
+- It is a non-cash expense.
 The analyst shouldn’t confuse this as a regular cash expense.
-So depreciation charges though reduce Net profit but it doesn’t reduce the cash flow of the firm.
+So depreciation charges reduce Net profit, but it doesn’t reduce the firm’s cash flow.

 Conclusion

-D. rate is used to calculate depreciation of individual assets of a firm.
-The d. rate can stay fixed for the entire life of an asset or vary as per the usage of the asset.
-Depreciation is a non-cash expense, so cash-flow of the firm is not affected by the d. rate.
+The depreciation rate is used to calculate the depreciation of individual assets of a firm.
+The d. rate can stay fixed for an asset’s entire life or vary as per the usage of the asset.
+Depreciation is a non-cash expense, so the firm’s cash flow is unaffected by the d. rate.

 Recommended Articles

-This is a guide to Depreciation Rate.
-Here we also discuss the definition and how to calculate depreciation rate? along with advantages and disadvantages.
+This is a guide to the Depreciation Rate.
+Here we also discuss the definition and how to calculate it.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –